Avsievich-Tatiana/OCT-data/README.md

 # OCT-data
-simple processing of A-scans to retrieve the attenuation coefficients of materials
+Simple processing of A-scans to retrieve the attenuation coefficients of materials measured with OCT.
+This Python script is an open source alternaitve to the usage of MATLAB or OriginPro Lab.

 This Python script is a graphical user interface (GUI) application used for viewing and analyzing Optical Coherence Tomography (OCT) images.
 It provides functionality to load OCT data, display the average image and its corresponding A-scan, define Regions of Interest (ROIs), calculate the linear fit within each ROI, and remove the ROIs.

 # Features
-Load OCT data from a file
+- Load OCT data from a file
-Display OCT images
+- Display OCT images
-Visualize the average image and its corresponding A-scan Define Regions of Interest (ROI) on the A-scan Calculate the linear fit within each ROI
+- Visualize the average image and its corresponding A-scan
+- Define Regions of Interest (ROI) on the A-scan
+- Calculate the linear fit within each ROI
-Remove the defined ROIs
+- Remove the defined ROIs
-Display a table of calculated measurements
+- Display a table of calculated measurements
+-
-Required Libraries
+# Required Libraries
 Python (version 3.x recommended)
 NumPy
 Matplotlib